-The Internet Archive Wayback Machine (WM) is the largest extant openly accessible archive of website content.
+The Internet Archive Wayback Machine (WM) is the largest extant, openly accessible archive of website content.
 Content is harvested by frequent, periodic web crawls of open web content that is not protected by robots.txt exclusions.
 Harvesting is guided in part by an intenational network of advisors, who identify topics and sites for harvesting, and by Internet Archive client libraries who subscribe to the Archive-It service to archive websites in particular domains, regions, or on particular subjects.

 Coverage of The New York Times online in the Wayback Machine

 The New York Times website first came online in December 1996.
 The Wayback Machine presentation of its snapshot of the December 20, 1996 landing page of the online edition of The Times, is at https://web.archive.org/web/19961220073509/http://www.nytimes.com/.
 Between December 1996 and November 2013, the Internet Archive (IA) reports that it created “20,653 captures” or snapshots of The Times site.
 It is not clear, however, that this number, reported in the histogram, is reliable, since only 3,205 captures are reported between 2000 and November 23, 2013, a time period in which the bulk of IA collecting to date occurred.

 Many of the earlier captures of nytimes.com content have broken links, or links that redirect the user to content that apparently was harvested in later IA crawls.
 In addition, there are weeks and even months when no crawls seem to have occurred, particularly in the years 1996 (7 captures) through 2004 (21 captures).
 Captures increased considerably by 2012 when captures of nytimes.com were averaging about 17 per day.